kimtth/awesome-azure-openai-llm/README.md

 - `Direct Preference Optimization (DPO)`: RLHF can be complex because it requires fitting a reward model and performing significant hyperparameter tuning.
 On the other hand, DPO directly solves a classification problem on human preference data in just one stage of policy training.
 DPO more stable, efficient, and computationally lighter than RLHF.
 - `First-order optimization` methods use the first derivative to find the minimum or maximum of a function. e.g., gradient descent, stochastic gradient descent, and their variants.
 - Second-order methods: `Second derivative (Hessian)` of the objective function
-- [Reinforcement Learning from AI Feedback (RLAF)](https://arxiv.org/abs/2309.00267) (Reinforcement Learning from AI Feedback): Uses AI feedback to generate instructions for the model.
+- [Reinforcement Learning from AI Feedback (RLAF)](https://arxiv.org/abs/2309.00267): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.00267)]: Uses AI feedback to generate instructions for the model.
 TLDR: CoT (Chain-of-Thought, Improved), Few-shot (Not improved).
 Only explores the task of summarization.
 After training on a few thousand examples, performance is close to training on the full dataset.
 RLAIF and RLHF vs. the reference summaries is also not statistically significant.
 - OpenAI Spinning Up in Deep RL!: An educational resource to help anyone learn deep reinforcement learning. [git](https://github.com/openai/spinningup)

 ## **Model Compression for Large Language Models**